learn-co-curriculum/node-modules-patterns/README.md

 If you're getting `TypeError: require(...) is not a function`, that's right.
 You are getting an error because now nothing has been exported.
 By writing `exports = ...`, we **lost** the original value of `exports`!

-Note: We lose the reference, because we overwrite the object `exports`.
-It's okay to overwrite `module.exports` because in this case `module.exports` is a property of the `module` object.
+Note: We cannot export with `exports = ...`, because we overwrite the object `exports`.
+Just don't do it.
+However, it's okay to overwrite `module.exports = ...`, because in this case `module.exports` is a property of the `module` object.

 Let's take another example of code to refactor.
 The code below works, but what happens if we just try to use `exports` instead of `module.exports`?